-Students will be expected to demonstrate basic competency in Mathematics.
-This can be accomplished by passing part 1A and 1B on the Mathematics Placement exam, or by successful completion of a 1000-level or above math course.
+Students will be expected to demonstrate competency in Mathematics.
+This can be accomplished by successful completion of a 1000- level or above math course or by passing a mathematics proficiency exam.
 The goal for the mathematics component of the General Education program is to develop students' ability to reason quantitatively; to ensure a foundational understanding of the basic concepts and techniques necessary to be an informed consumer of quantitative information; to provide students with opportunities to intelligently evaluate the strengths and weaknesses of numerical evidence; and to provide students with strategies and methods for how to manipulate, understand, analyze, and interpret quantitative information and solve problems of a quantitative nature.
 Since mathematics and quantitative reasoning are important to virtually all academic disciplines, it is strongly recommended that students fulfill the requirements in mathematics in their first year.